Clams tainted with ‘forever chemicals’ recalled

 Studies suggest associations between PFAS exposure and health problems that include high cholesterol, high blood pressure, developmental effects, decreased immune response, changes in liver function and increases in some types of cancer, according to the FDA.

-An FDA news release points out that no other Bumble Bee products are affected, and officials are working with the third-party Chinese manufacturer to investigate the contamination.
+No other Bumble Bee products are affected, and FDA officials are working with the third-party Chinese manufacturer to investigate the contamination.

+Experts with the EWG pointed out that the presence of PFAS wasn’t confined to the Bumble Bee product, and that the FDA has also found at least one type of forever chemical in 60 out of 81 samples of eight different fish species.

+“Toxic PFAS can bioaccumulate in mollusks like canned clams, as well as in other seafood people eat, such as fish,” said EWG Senior Scientist David Andrews, Ph.D.
+“Thousands of companies discharge their PFAS wastes into rivers, lakes and bays, where seafood can become contaminated.”